coder/coder/docs/admin/healthcheck.md

    URL are not prematurely closing the connection.
 2. Validate that the network link between Coder and the workspace proxy is stable, e.g. by using `ping`.
+3. Validate that any internal network infrastructure (for example, firewalls, proxies, VPNs) do not interfere with WebSocket connections.

 ## Workspace Proxy